patilmayur5572/ChatApplication-OpenSourceProject/README.md

 # ChatApplication-OpenSourceProject
-This is Chat Application developed in Jquery, Node JS and Mongo DB
+This is Chat Application developed in Jquery, Node JS, Mongo DB and <a href="https://socket.io/docs/">Socket IO</a>.
+The reason i am using Socket IO because it is compaitable with older browser versions and has a capability to switch back to Web Sockets for older version browsers.